-Feeling the pinch this winter?
+Feeling the pinch?
 Help is available

-The Covid -19 pandemic has had a significant impact on people in our communities and on the local economy, and this will continue through the winter.
+The Covid-19 pandemic has had a significant impact on people in our communities and on the local economy, and this will continue through the winter.
 However, there is a range of support and help available in Perth and Kinross.

 Here is some of the help available to you if you feel you are struggling:

 The Council's Welfare Rights Team is there to ensure that the residents of Perth and Kinross are not missing out on their entitlement to benefits and other related help by providing a free, confidential and impartial benefits advice and information service.
 If you need advice about your benefits call 01738 476900 (Option 1) or visit the Welfare Rights Team page.